rocicorp/replicache-client/README.md

 ```
 go tag v<newsemver>
-./build.sh
+go push <vnewsemver> origin
+./release.sh
-# Put the new binaries on github
+# Github automatically shows the new tag at https://github.com/rocicorp/replicache-client/releases
+# Edit that release, add a description, and upload the objects
 ```